LowerRockLabs/laravel-lockable/README.md

 php artisan vendor:publish --tag="laravel-lockable-config"
 ```

-This is the contents of the published config file:
+This is the contents of the published config file, which controls the global lock duration, this is customisable on a per-model basis (see below).

 ```php
 return [